 However, repeated exposure to a low concentration of the allergen can also result in eczematous cheilitis, despite being due to an immediate type I reaction.
 Such a situation has been reported due to the mint flavouring in a toothpaste.
 Subsequent exposure to a mint-flavoured dental cleaner at the dentist resulted in immediate lip swelling.

 How is contact allergy to oral hygiene products diagnosed?

 Patch testing is the first investigation for suspected contact allergy.
 Baseline standard series are often not helpful in diagnosing contact allergy to dental hygiene products as the common allergens present in these products are not included.
 Therefore it is important to add an extended toothpaste series and the patient's own products.

 There is some discussion in the literature about patch testing with toothpaste ‘as is’ because of irritant reactions to the detergents and abrasives.
-However some studies report it is possible to distinguish irritant and allergic patch test reactions to toothpastes.
+However, some studies report it is possible to distinguish irritant and allergic patch test reactions to toothpaste.
 The advantage of testing with the patient's own product is that in a significant proportion of cases, the only positive reaction is to the product.
 However, patch testing to the product may give a false-negative result if the allergen is present in low concentrations.

 Some authors recommend confirming the product patch test results using a start-restart test or repeated open application test (ROAT).